Philosophy of the World: Reception

+Due to its sloppy playing and mostly nonsensical lyrics, the album became a favorite among collectors and has been called "proto-punk" by some critics.
 Nirvana frontman Kurt Cobain listed Philosophy of the World as his fifth favorite album of all time.
+The album also came to the attention of Frank Zappa, who described the band as "The missing link between Fanny and Captain Beefheart" when he appeared on the Dr. Demento radio show in late 1973.

 The album is ranked number 100 in Blender's 100 Greatest Indie-Rock Albums Ever.
 In 2010, it was included in NME's "The 100 Greatest Albums You've Never Heard" list.
 In 2016, Rolling Stone ranked the album at 17 on its list of "40 Greatest One-Album Wonders".
+In 2018, Paste listed the album in "The 50 Best Garage Rock Albums of All Time" at number 30.

 Track listing

 All songs written and arranged by Dorothy Wiggin.